castorfou/guillaume_blog_old/_posts/2022-04-25-install ubuntu 22.04 on WSL.md

 ---
-title: "install ubuntu 22.04 on WLS"
+title: "install ubuntu 22.04 on WSL"
 description: and can be used as a way to create a 2nd instance of WSL
 toc: true
 comments: true